7 Helpful Tips on Selling Your Home

 However, it’s best to consult with your realtor first.
 Some upgrades that you may think would add much to your property’s value, can be not that effective.
 Based on their experience, your real estate agent will give you a professional advice about what renovations it’s best to spend your money on.

 If your rooms are poorly lit, it will turn buyers away from your home.
 Poor lighting can come from cheaper fixtures or even the coat of paint.
 Use a mixture of natural and artificial light to brighten the interior of your property.
 You can do this by adding one or two windows, neutral color paint, and high-wattage light bulbs.

 6. Hire a Professional Real Estate Photographer

 There are photographers who specialize in real estate and know how to capture each room and stage it.
 Don’t underestimate the importance of a potential buyer’s first impression.
 Hire someone who can highlight the good areas of the house and touch-up the negative points.

 After getting the pictures, you will pass them to your realtor, and they will use them for marketing your property on real estate sites.
 Quality photos will increase the number of potential buyers, which increases your chance to sell your house for an amount of money close or sometimes higher than the asking price.

 7. Choose the Right Time

 There’s a right time and a wrong time to sell your property.
 The best times are usually spring and summer seasons.
 You want to pick a time when fewer houses are on the market.
 This narrows buyers’ choice, which means they’re more likely to pick your property of all available on the market and pay a better price for it.
-Keep a close eye on the market and get advice from your real estate agent when planning to sell your house.
+Keep a close eye on the market and get advice from Kristina Morales, your real estate agent when planning to sell your house.